 Managing yourself requires inner life skills.
 Every person can develop them.
-You learn how to create a deeper and more meaningful connection with yourself using tools like mindfulness.
-Mindfulness helps you feel more awake and in control of your thoughts, feelings and life.
-It is about observation without criticism and being compassionate with yourself.
-Your inner life or consciousness will develop as your ability to focus and your sense of awareness improve.
+Learning how to create a deeper and more meaningful connection with yourself by using tools like mindfulness will help you feel more awake and in control of your thoughts, feelings and life.
+You become more compassionate and less critical of yourself and others.
+As your ability to focus and your sense of awareness improve your inner life skills will develop.
 Mindfulness is more practical than it is spiritual and it can positively impact every area of life.

 Notice your thoughts.

 A constant stream of thoughts is quite different than awareness.
 When you inhabit awareness you are simply observing.
 You can observe your thoughts, emotions, reactions, mood, sensations or environment.
 The observing feels neutral.
 You just simply notice.
-It’s like meta, observing yourself from within yourself without judgment while considering the effects of your actions, instead of simply acting out.
+It’s like meta, observing yourself from within yourself without judgment.
+You consider the effects of your actions, instead of simply acting out.
 You are being mindful instead of mindless.

 It works like a time delay does on live TV; a split second check-in to prevent a mistake or unacceptable content from going live.
 Being mindful offers the same protection.
 You go inward to a neutral space and quickly observe before choosing how to be.
 You come to realize there are always multiple choices in every moment.
 It is easier to choose wisely as you get more skilled at being mindful.
 Imagine how many moments in your life could have gone better with this quick safety net in place.

 There are other benefits too.
 Your inner stability gets stronger the more you practice.
 Mindfulness helps you develop what can only be described as presence; a stable, calm inner power.
 Who doesn’t want more of that in their life?

 So how do you get good at mindfulness?